birth-outcomes/birth_outcomes_summary/our_study/design_plan.md

-# Research proposal: Machine learning to avoid adverse neonatal outcomes
+# Our study

-<mark>add links throughout to relevant pages in the notebook</mark>
+> Research proposal: Machine learning to avoid adverse neonatal outcomes

 ## Finding a focus